numlock009/ffj-cs294a/readme.txt

 'keypt' : 'harris_laplace', 'harris_corner', 'sift' keypoints
-'cell size': is the size of region selected around each key point, spin and rift and sift 'ori_binsize' : for RIFT the number of orientation bins 'intens_binsize' : for spin image and RIFT descriptors 'dist_binsize'  : for spin image descriptors 'centroid_features' : which features became our centroids for
+'cell size': is the size of region selected around each key point, spin and rift and sift 'ori_binsize' : for RIFT the number of orientation bins 'cl_algo' : classifier algorithm - decides which type of classifier to use 'intens_binsize' : for spin image and RIFT descriptors 'dist_binsize'  : for spin image descriptors 'centroid_features' : which features became our centroids for